Anders-Telus/github-templates-demo/graphql/Capabilities.md

 ### What are unit tests?

-Mocked data and functionality for different sinariaos.
+Mocked data and functionality for different scenarios.

 ### Why did we not use unit tests?